wp-plugins/wowslider/readme.txt

 = 2.
 How can I remove your logo from the slideshow? =

 Notice, it's possible with purchased version only.
-In full registered version you should go to Gallery-&gtProperties-&gtImages, uncheck "Watermark" option and re-publish your slideshow.
+In full registered version you should go to Gallery-&gt;Properties-&gt;Images, uncheck "Watermark" option and re-publish your slideshow.

 == Screenshots ==